thisMatter.comMoneyInsurance

 Affordable Premiums

-Several requirements must be satisfied for an insurance company to be able to offer affordable premiums.
+Several requirements must be satisfied for an insurance company to be able to cover a risk.
 First, the premium for the insurance must be affordable; otherwise few people would buy it, thereby spreading the risk among fewer people.
-With fewer people insured, the objective risk of the pool would be higher, because actual losses would be less predictable.
+With fewer people insured, the objective risk of the pool would be higher, because actual losses would be less predictable, more variable.
 Therefore, higher premiums would have to be charged to cover the increased objective risk.

 Secondly, the premium must be considerably less than the policy coverage; otherwise, people would simply self-insure.